sdss/clu/docs/sphinx/getting-started.rst

     command.write('i', lamp_on=True, ffs='closed')

 By default the command will reply only to the commander, but in some cases we want to broadcast a message to *all* the clients in the actor network.
-This is useful for status commands or :ref:`internal periodic commands <periodic-command-pattern>`.
+This is useful for status commands or `internal periodic commands <.TimedCommand>`.
 In that case with can pass a ``broadcast=True`` to  `~.BaseCommand.write`.

 Commanding other actors